Tyronne Ebuehi

-Tyronne Efe Ebuehi (born 16 December 1995) is a professional footballer who plays as a right-back for club Empoli.
+Tyronne Efe Ebuehi (born 16 December 1995) is a professional footballer who plays as a right-back.
 Born in the Netherlands, he plays for the Nigeria national team.

 Club career

 HFC EDO

 Born in Haarlem, Ebuehi played for Dutch youth teams of several amateur clubs before joining professional team ADO Den Haag from amateur side HFC EDO in 2013.
 He made his Eredivisie debut on 10 August 2014 in a 1–0 home defeat to Feyenoord.
 Three seasons later, on 19 May 2018, he signed a five-year contract with Portuguese club S.L.
 Benfica.
 Due to injury, however, he missed the whole 2018–19 season.

 Venzia (loan)

 On 28 June 2021, Ebuehi joined newly promoted Serie A side Venezia on a season-long loan.

 Empoli

 On 5 July 2022, Ebuehi signed a contract with Empoli in Italy until June 2025.